-5 Ways to Recover An Cart Abandonment in E-commerce Websites With Push Notifications
+5 Ways to Recover Cart Abandonment Using Web Push Notifications

 Abandoned Cart is a reality in all e-commerce websites where a person leaves a product in his cart without buying.
 The shopping cart abandonment rate is generally estimated between 65 and 75% for e-commerce sites.
 This can happen due to various reasons including price variation, high shipping charges, change of mind, ignorance, etc. It is not an easy task to end this completely but you can check for some tactics with which you can make a user make the purchase action complete.
 To reduce cart abandonment, you can start using browser push notifications.
 E-Commerce websites can send Abandoned Cart Notification to users to re-engage with them.
 This notification will act as a gentle reminder to the user about a product in his cart.
 This can ignite to an action that can lead to the purchase of the product.
 If you are facing a drop in recovery from cart abandonment campaign, then its time to implement web push notification.

 According to an infographic by Salecycle, customers abandoned their cart due to the following reasons:-

 - 34% reported they weren’t ready to make a purchase

 - 23% discovered a problem with the shipping process or price